cbergoon/ipblocks/README.md

 <a href="#"><img src="https://img.shields.io/badge/version-0.1.0-brightgreen.svg" alt="Version"></a>
 </p>

 Provides subnet information and functionality to divide subnets into blocks.
-Enabling parallelization of large scanning and network reconnaissance operations.
+This enables the parallelization of large scanning and network reconnaissance operations.

 #### Documentation